Pre-Professional Programs

 Occupational Therapy

 Occupational Therapy is a Master of Science program at the University of Alberta.
-Applicants are eligible to apply after completing a four year bachelor's degree in any discipline which includes at least two years of full-time study.
-Specific pre-requisite courses may be required.
+Applicants are eligible to apply after completing a four-year bachelor degree in any discipline.
+Specific prerequisite courses are required, and courses that are more than 10 years old will not be accepted.

 Optometry

 Students can complete the pre-optometry requirements for the Optometry program at the University of Waterloo through the Faculty of Science at the University of Regina.
-Students are eligible to apply to the University of Waterloo after three years of specified pre-optometry courses.
+Students are eligible to apply to the University of Waterloo after three years of specified pre-optometry courses, and must take a full course load from September to April each year (five courses per semester).
 Pre-optometry courses completed at the University of Regina can be used toward a BSc at the University of Regina.

 Pharmacy

 At the University of Regina, students can complete the pre-pharmacy requirements for the College of Pharmacy at the University of Saskatchewan.
-Students are eligible to apply to the University of Saskatchewan after the completion of 60 credit hours of specified courses.
+Students are eligible to apply to the University of Saskatchewan after the completion of 60 credit hours of specified courses, and must include 24 credit hours taken in at least one academic year (September to April).
 Pre-pharmacy courses completed at the University of Regina can be used toward a variety of programs at the University of Regina.

 Physical Therapy

 The School of Physical Therapy at the University of Saskatchewan has implemented a Master of Physical Therapy program.
-Applicants are eligible to apply to the School of Physical Therapy after the completion of a four-year baccalaureate degree in any discipline, with specific focus on the most recent 60 credits hours of academic study (September-April).
-Some specific pre-requisite courses are required.
+Applicants are eligible to apply to the School of Physical Therapy after the completion of a four-year bachelor degree in any discipline, with specific focus on the most recent 60 credits hours of academic study .
+Some specific prerequisite courses are required.

 Veterinary Medicine

 University of Regina students can complete the admission requirements for the College of Veterinary Medicine at the University of Saskatchewan.
-Students are eligible to apply to the University of Saskatchewan after the completion of 60 credit hours of required and elective courses.
+Students are eligible to apply to the University of Saskatchewan after the completion of 60 credit hours of required and elective courses, and must include 24 credit hours taken in at least two academic years (September to April).
 Pre-veterinary courses completed at the University of Regina can be used toward a degree in science at the University of Regina.